Our Team

 Anna (AJ) Smith – Animal Care Technician

-Caelie Cummings-Animal Care Technician and Social Media Content Creator
+Caelie Cummings-Social Media Content Creator

 Caelie has been enamored with animals since she was very young.
 She spent much of her time growing up taking horseback riding lessons in exchange for farm work, and doing competitive show jumping.
 When she left high school, she got her first job at a doggy daycare that sparked a love for dogs, and animal behavior science.
 She spent time apprenticing under dog trainers in order to further her knowledge of behavior and different training practices.
 She spent about 7 years in the pet care industry where she learned a lot but was ready to broaden her horizons.